patrickgip94/Spotify-Clone/README.md

 - View artists and albums followed by the user
 - Display all the tracks in a playlist, an album, or of an artist
 - Play a track with play/pause controller
-- Search for any playlist, artist, album, or track
-- Browse music based on categories (eg: Rock, Indie, Hip-Hop)
-- Show latest releases